kognifai/PoseidonNext-Framework/README.md

 Poseidon Next is a framework for developers to easily create web applications on the Kognifai ecosystem.”

-To get started please start reading from Developer's Getting Stated page from the following table
+To get started please start your reading from Developer's Getting Stated page from the following table.

 | Services| Link | Description |
 |------|----------|----------|
  Developers Getting Started page | [Developers Getting Started page](https://github.com/kognifai/PoseidonNext-Framework/blob/master/Developers-Getting-Started.md)|A developer must start reading from this page to have a holistic view of Poseidon Next features |

-Poseidon Next Services information are available in the following table.
-Click the link associated to a particular Service for more information and sample codes.
+Services are Library packages intented for specific set of tasks.
+Poseidon Next offers the following services that cab be used in your application.

 | Services| Link | Description |
 |------|----------|----------|